JensOstertag/JEC/README.md

 <br><br>
 # JEC - Generations
 <h3>Generation 0</h3>
+<h4>JEC-0.6G</h4>

+JEC Gen0.6 is a Prototype of the JEC Robot.
+It's based on JEC-0G, but now it's logging the previous Route with up to 128 Route Elements.
+It's also checking the Distance of a Direction before driving, therefore whilst it is in Manual Route Mode it can't bump into Stuff.
+As a side Improvement, the Source Code has been beautified.

 <h4>JEC-0.5G</h4>

 JEC Gen0.5 is an alternative JEC Prototype that drives along a Wall with a somewhat constant Distance of about 20cm.
 It uses the exact same Hardware as JEC Gen0.